| Copyright | (c) Justin Le 2015 |

 repeat all over again.

-outputs something other than a String
+If your Auto outputs something other than a String, you can use

-to transform the output into a String
+fmap to transform the output into a String en-route (like ).fmap

 show

-takes in something other than a String
+If your Auto takes in something other than a String, you can lmap

-a function to convert the input String
+a function to convert the input String to whatever intput your Auto

 expects.

-if you have an Auto'
+You can use duringRead or bindRead if you have an Auto' or

-able, to chug along until you
+Interval' that takes something readable, to chug along until you

-find something non-readable; there's also interactRS
+find something non-readable; there's also interactRS which handles

 most of that for you.

-:: Monad m | |
+| :: Monad m | |

-=> (forall c. m c -> IO c) | natural transformation from the underlying |
+| => (forall c. m c -> IO c) | natural transformation from the underlying |

--> (b -> IO Bool) | function to "handle" each succesful |
+| -> (b -> IO Bool) | function to "handle" each succesful |

--> Auto m String b |
+| -> Auto m String b |

 |

--> IO (Auto m String b) | final |
+| -> IO (Auto m String b) | final |

-, but much more general.
+Like interact, but much more general.
 You can run it with an Auto

-, as long as you provide the natural
+of any underlying Monad, as long as you provide the natural

-transformation from that Monad
+transformation from that Monad to IO.

-; you have to provide
+The Auto can any ; you have to provide

-a function to "handle" it yourself; a Maybe
+a function to "handle" it yourself; a Maybe bb -> .
+You can print

-the result, or write the result to a file, etc.; the IO
+the result, or write the result to a file, etc.; the IO BoolBool parameter

 determines whether or not to "continue running", or to stop and return

-the final updated Auto
+the final updated Auto.

 Helpers

-that takes a "readable" a
+Turn an Auto that takes a "readable" a and outputs a b into an

-that takes a String
+Auto that takes a String and outputs a .
+When the

-is successfuly readable as the a
+Maybe bString is successfuly readable as the a, it steps the Auto and

-result; when it isn't, it outputs a Nothing
+outputs a succesful Just result; when it isn't, it outputs a Nothing

 on that step.